The most common renewal mistakes waste resources

 The first step in effectively leveraging your data to drive renewals is to acknowledge that there are different kinds of buyers, sellers, products, price points.
-Sports leagues have acknowledged that there are different sales skills involved in selling new tickets versus renewals – as most teams have separated sales (new business) and service (retention & upsell).
+Sports leagues acknowledge there are different sales skill sets for effectively selling new tickets versus renewals.
+Thus the reason for most teams separating sales (new business) and service (retention & upsell).

 However, there are also significant differences in buyers, products and prices.
-Renewal efforts should acknowledge that the renewal habits of a business buyer who has 4 premium seats are fundamentally different than the renewal patterns of a personal account with 2 tickets in the cheap seats.
-Those differences should be incorporated in targeted sales and marketing approaches.
+Renewal efforts should acknowledge that the renewal habits of a business buyer with 4 premium seats are fundamentally different than the renewal patterns of a personal account with 2 tickets in the cheap seats.
+Incorporating these differences is fundamental to targeted sales and marketing approaches.